RunnersRevival/Rerun-server/README.md

 * **A:** Because I haven't figured out a way to make it configurable just yet.
 Expect this to be fixed soon!

 **Q:** How do I set up a database for use with Rerun?
-* **A:** At the moment, you need to use the MySQL branch of Outrun for Revival to initialize the database as there are no routines to init the database in Rerun yet.
+* **A:** At the moment, you need to use the MySQL branch of Outrun for Revival to initialize the database (and register a player) as there are no routines to init the database or to create a player ID in Rerun yet.

 **Q:** Why rewrite Outrun?
 * **A:** Because 1: all of Revival will be written using one programming language (C#), and 2: the Outrun for Revival codebase is starting to get a little bloated (with outdated research and lots of guesswork on fluofoxxo's part still being present), and is getting increasingly hard to maintain.